 • The interface might be overwhelming for beginners

-Kartra is the tool I use to host and market my own online course.
+Kartra is the tool I use to host and market my own online lead generation course.
 You can see an example of how I sell my online course using Kartra by clicking here.

 My online course hosted with Kartra